mirage/irmin.org/data/tutorial/05_architecture.md

 The `master` branch references the latest commit.

-As mentioned, Irmin has a few _types_ of stores available: the in-memory store and the git store that we have seen in section [Getting started](/tutorial/getting-started), but also some other that you can explore on [github].
-In the next section
-[Writing a storage backend](/tutorial/backend) we will create our own Irmin stores.
+As mentioned, Irmin has a few _types_ of stores available: the in-memory store and the Git store that we have seen in section [Getting started](/tutorial/getting-started), but also some others that you can explore on [GitHub][github].
+In the [next section](/tutorial/backend) we will create our own Irmin stores.

 <!-- prettier-ignore-start -->
 [github]: https://github.com/mirage/irmin/tree/master/src